 Other protections and support

-- Get tested for COVID-19 if you experience any cold or flu symptoms, take a COVID-19 test.
+- If you experience any cold or flu symptoms, take a COVID-19 test.

 - Support is available if you need help accessing health care or medicines.